imgag/ClinCNV/README.md

 in the file generalHelpers.R.

 *Note3:* on-target and off-target reads should be pre-processed in .cov formats.
 If you do not have off-target reads for some samples - don't worry, ClinCNV will work with available data only.

+*Note4:* Please be sure that you do not round your coverage of shallow-sequenced samples too much (e.g., the average coverage of the region is 0.0005, and you round it to 0.00).

 ### B-allele frequency format (expected file extension is .tsv)